pvcraven/2019_spring_web_dev/source/final/smith/index.rst

 ~~~~~

 This section handles how the user data is handled.
 The data could come from
 the user or a database.
+The Model could be considered the javascript or any
+language that will do logical manipulation.

 View
 ~~~~

-The view section is responisble for handling anything the user will visually see.
+The view section is responsible for handling anything the user will visually see.
 The user interface logic could get data from the controller and send data to the model.
+The View is usually the HTML.

 Controllers
 ~~~~~~~~~~~